Sharont21/Genome-Assembly-Nanopore-Assignment1/README.md

 # Methods
 ## Computational Resources

 All analyses were performed on the Digital Research Alliance of Canada’s Nibi high-performance computing cluster.
-Data processing and quality control steps were executed in an interactive shell environment using the StdEnv/2023 software stack.
-Containerized software was executed using Apptainer, while select sequence-processing tools were accessed via environment modules provided by the cluster.
+Data processing and quality control steps were executed in an interactive shell environment using the StdEnv/2023 software stack [13].
+Containerized software was executed using Apptainer, while select sequence-processing tools were accessed via environment modules provided by the cluster [14].
 Raw sequencing data were not stored in the version-controlled repository; only analysis scripts and processed result files were archived to GitHub.

 ## Sequencing Data Acquisition